 Do I have to go to court for a DUI charge?

-If you are facing DUI charges, yes, you must go to court.
+Yes, if you are facing DUI charges, then you must go to court.
 Your first court appearance will be scheduled on your release documents (Appearance Notice, Promise to Appear, or Undertaking).

 A Calgary DUI lawyer can attend court for you in many cases.